HubertWojcik10/mlops_project/reports/README.md

 >
 > Answer:

-We used pip freeze and poetry to manage dependencies in our projects.
-We created two separate files: requirements.txt for production dependencies and requirements_dev.txt for development tools.
+We used pip freeze to manage dependencies in our projects.
+We have created two separate files - requirements.txt for production dependencies and requirements_dev.txt for development tools.
-Each team member worked in theier own virtual environment during development.
+Each team member worked in their own virtual environment during development.
 To replicaate the environment, a new team member would need to create a virtual environment using the following commands:
 ```
 python -m venv venv
 source venv/bin/activate  # For Linux/Mac